ayberkt/chalmers-msc-thesis-template/README.md

 ```

 This template assumes that you will be using `xelatex/lualatex` (which you
-probably should) with the `fontspace` package.
+probably should) with the `fontspec` package.
 It is assumed that you have
 system-wide installation of certain fonts: [XITS][1] and XITS Math.
 You can
 override the fonts with `\setmainfont{font-name}` and
 `\setmathfont{math-font-name}` although [the official guidelines][2] state that